Information about the Corona virus

 Access to HiOF's buildings

-- All university buildings in Halden and Fredrikstad are closed to students.
+- All university buildings in Halden and Fredrikstad are normally closed to students.
+The main rule is still that as many people as possible should work or study from home.

 - For students needing to access materials, equipment or books that are necessary for their ability to carry on with their studies, contact the switchboard to make arrangements to pick up the required materials.
-The library is physically closed.
+The library is physically closed, but will offer a "take-away" solution from 20.4.20.
+You can read more about this at the library's website.

 Teaching and exams